iamvery/docs/warmup/view.md

 The first part of our view is just plaintext content.
 Let's write this in Markdown rather than HTML.
 Pakyow makes this easy with view processors.
-To install the view processor for Markdown, open `Gemfile` in a text editor and add this code at the end:
+To install the view processor for Markdown, open the `Gemfile` file (./warmup/Gemfile) in a text editor and add this code at the end:

 ```ruby